 Introduction to If Statement in Python

-‘If’ statement in Python is an eminent conditional loop statement that can be described as an entry-level conditional loop, where the condition is defined initially before executing the portion of the code.
-Unlike the ‘if’ statements in other object-oriented programming languages, Python does not contain an incremental factor in the syntax.
-It is used for printing or performing a particular operation when the condition in the ‘if’ statement is met, which is used only ‘if’ as the keyword incorporated directly from the statement syntax.
+‘If statement in Python is an eminent conditional loop statement that can be described as an entry-level conditional loop, where the condition is defined initially before executing the code.
+Python does not contain an incremental factor in the syntax.
+It is used for printing or performing a particular operation when the condition in the statement is met.
+It is used only as the keyword incorporated directly from the statement syntax.

 “if” condition can also be used on simple mathematical conditions such as Equal (=), Not Equal (! =), Less than (<), Less than or equal to (<=), Greater than (>) Greater than or equal to (>=).